Chiari malformation: Treatment

 A small number of neurological surgeons believe that detethering the spinal cord as an alternate approach relieves the compression of the brain against the skull opening (foramen magnum), obviating the need for decompression surgery and associated trauma.
 However, this approach is significantly less documented in the medical literature, with reports on only a handful of patients.
 The alternative spinal surgery is also not without risk.

 Complications of decompression surgery can arise.
-They include bleeding, damage to structures in the brain and spinal canal, meningitis, CSF fistulas, occipito-cervical instability and pseudomeningocele.
-Rare post-operative complications include hydrocephalus and brain stem compression by retroflexion of odontoid.
+They include bleeding, damage to structures in the brain and spinal canal, meningitis, CSF fistulas, occipito-cervical instability, and pseudomeningocele.
+Rare post-operative complications include hydrocephalus and brainstem compression by retroflexion of odontoid.
 Also, an extended CVD created by a wide opening and big duroplasty can cause a cerebellar "slump".
 This complication needs to be corrected by cranioplasty.

-In certain cases, irreducible compression of the brainstem occurs from in front (anteriorly or ventral) resulting in a smaller posterior fossa and associated Chiari malformation.
+In certain cases, irreducible compression of the brainstem occurs from in front (anteriorly or ventral), resulting in a smaller posterior fossa and associated Chiari malformation.
 In these cases, an anterior decompression is required.
 The most commonly used approach is to operate through the mouth (transoral) to remove the bone compressing the brainstem, typically the odontoid.
 This results in decompressing the brainstem and therefore gives more room for the cerebellum, thus decompressing the Chiari malformation.
 Arnold Menzes, MD, is the neurosurgeon who pioneered this approach in the 1970s at the University of Iowa.
-Between 1984 and 2008 (the MR imaging era), 298 patients with irreducible ventral compression of the brainstem and Chiari type 1 malformation underwent a transoral approach for ventral cervicomedullary decompression at the University of Iowa.
-The results have been excellent resulting in improved brainstem function and resolution of the Chiari malformation in the majority of patients.
+Between 1984 and 2008 (the MR imaging era), 298 patients with irreducible ventral compression of the brainstem and Chiari type I malformation underwent a transoral approach for ventral cervicomedullary decompression at the University of Iowa.
+The results have been excellent, resulting in improved brainstem function and resolution of the Chiari malformation in the majority of patients.